Programmeer-Beer/robbert/README.md

 # Check for collision
 # Use MIN_DISTANCE in config.py to change the moment the warning will come up.
 # Returns:
-#   bool: True if collision ahead False if its save to go
+#   bool: True if collision ahead False if its save to go.

 robbert.avoid_collision()
 # Robbert will try to avoid the collision by reverting and turning left.